Background

 If the person who uses the car most changes, the policy needs updating.
 Otherwise, you could accidentally fall into fronting territory.

-The general rule is simple: The main driver should be the person who uses the car most often.
+The main driver should be the person who uses the car most often.
+If you're not sure, it's worth checking with your insurer.

 Legal Ways to Reduce Young Driver Insurance Costs